department-of-veterans-affairs/vagov-content/pages/hrt/index.md

               data-links-list-section-header="More helpful information"
             >
               <h3 class="va-nav-linkslist-title vads-u-font-size--h4" id="your-civil-rights-and-how-to-f">
-                <a href="/resources/your-civil-rights-and-how-to-file-a-discrimination-complaint" class="vads-u-text-decoration--underline" hreflang="en">Your civil rights and how to file a discrimination complaint</a>
+                <a href="/resources/your-civil-rights-and-how-to-file-a-discrimination-complaint" class="vads-u-text-decoration--underline">Your civil rights and how to file a discrimination complaint</a>
               </h3>
               <p class="va-nav-linkslist-description">Learn about your civil rights at VA.
 And find out how to file a complaint if you feel you’ve experienced discrimination.</p>
             </li>